bbengfort/mosaic/README.md

     $ source venv/bin/activate
     (venv)$ pip install -r requirements.txt

+You should also add the mosaic package to your Python path.
+There are several ways to do this, my favorite is to export a `.pth` file into the site-packages directory of the virtualenv.
+(I also tend to add the `bin/` directory to the virtualenv ``$PATH` as well).

 At this point you should be able to run the tests and have them pass:

     (mosaic)$ make test